tynopet/homework/homework-9/unit63.md

   5. Enjoy your holiday and don't forget to send me a postcard!
   6. Have you got a ticket for the concert tomorrow night?
   7. What is the name of the director of the film we saw last night?
   8. Yesterday I bought a jacket and a shirt.
-The Jacket was cheap, but the shirt was expensive.
+The jacket was cheap, but the shirt was expensive.
   9. Peter and Mary have two children, a boy and a girl.
 The boy is seven years old and the girl is three.

 63.3